Pejman Ghadimi here.

 I want to help you expand your awareness, tweak your perspective, and teach you the fundamentals of finance, sales, Corporate America, and business that every human on earth should know in order to grow their wealth and impact on the world around them.

-This 90 Day Bootcamp will not just show you, but teach you how I've personally been able to overcome anything that was thrown at me, even in the worst possible circumstances, to find success and happiness.
+This 90 Day Challenge will not just show you, but teach you how I've personally been able to overcome anything that was thrown at me, even in the worst possible circumstances, to find success and happiness.

-This is literally my life's work all-in-one place with me as your guide helping you get to a place in life that you know is possible, but just need steering in the right direction.
+This is literally my life's work all in one place with me as your guide helping you get to a place in life that you know is possible, but just need steering in the right direction.